confluentinc/getting-started-guides/go/README.md

 ---
 seo:
-  title: Getting Started with Apache Kafka and Go
+  title: Apache Kafka and Go - Getting Started Tutorial
   description: Step-by-step guide to building a Go client application for Kafka
 hero:
   title: Getting Started with Apache Kafka and Go